HumanSignal/label-studio-sdk/docs/examples.md

 For details abouts how and why to use this SDK, see the [**SDK tutorial** in the Label Studio documentation](https://labelstud.io/guide/sdk.html).

-## Active Learning Example
+## Example: Active Learning

-Refer to this Jupyter notebook with an example active learning workflow using the Label Studio SDK:
+Refer to this Jupyter notebook for a full example active learning workflow using the Label Studio SDK:

-<a href="https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Active%20Learning.ipynb">Active Learning Example</a><br>
+<b><a href="https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Active%20Learning.ipynb">Active Learning example</a></b>

-## Weak Supervision Example
+## Example: Weak Supervision

-Refer to this Jupyter notebook with an example weak supervision workflow using the Label Studio SDK:
+Refer to this Jupyter notebook for a full example weak supervision workflow using the Label Studio SDK:

-<a href="https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Weak%20Supervision.ipynb">Weak Supervision Example</a><br>
+<b><a href="https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Weak%20Supervision.ipynb">Weak Supervision example</a></b>

-## Annotate data from GCS
+## Example: Import data from Google Cloud Storage

+Refer to this Jupyter notebook for an example of continuously importing task data from a Google Cloud Storage (GCS) bucket:

+<b><a href="https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Import%20data%20from%20Cloud%20Storage.ipynb">Import data from cloud storage example</a></b>

-## Import pre-annotations
+##Example: Import pre-annotations

+Refer to this Jupyter notebook for an example of importing pre-annotated tasks into Label Studio for image classification predictions:

+<b><a href="https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Import%20preannotations.ipynb">Import pre-annotations example</a></b>